MiaYang23/MiaYang23.github.io/content/_index.md

 #        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of shareholders in governance.
       subtitle: ''
       text: |-
-        I am a Ph.D. student at the Finance Department of the Stockholm School of Economics.

         I apply a range of qualitative and quantitative methods to comprehensively investigate shareholders' involvement in governance.

-        Please reach out to collaborate 😃